 : +61 2 4044 0450

-Ashley is an Aboriginal Australian from the wester-NSW community of Brewarrina, a descendent of the Gamilaroi people.
+Ashley is an Aboriginal Australian from the western-NSW community of Brewarrina, a descendent of the Gamilaroi people.
 Ashley has vast experience in community education and in program design, development and delivery for Indigenous peoples and communities.
 As a Specialist Aboriginal Consultant, Ashley has a long-term objective to be involved in the ongoing development and implementation of policies and programmes that improve the well-being of Aboriginal people.

 Ashley has enjoyed a highly successful career as a professional National Rugby League (NRL) athlete, being the first contracted player to the Newcastle Knights as well as playing for the Penrith Panthers club and received the sports highest accolade, the Dally-M award in 1990.
 Following his retirement, Ashley gained a Bachelor’s Degree in Education and has remained connected to a range of welfare and Indigenous programmes across the country.